chaoyangnz/BoomCast/app/src/main/assets/README.md

 ---

-This app is used to manage subscriptions of Podcast.
+This App is used to manage subscriptions of Podcast.

 ### Features